jadijadi/lpic1book/content/1094_configure_client_side_dns.md

 ;; MSG SIZE  rcvd: 215
 ```

-Here I haved asked dig to use 8.8.8.8 as its DNS and query google.com.
+Here I have asked dig to use 8.8.8.8 as its DNS and query google.com.
 You can see that I've got more than 1 answer \(actually much more than 1 answer\).
 My computer can randomly contact any of those IPs to reach the google.com.
 In other words, google.com is using more than 1 server/IP and 8.8.8.8 provides all of them when queried for that domain.

 ### /etc/hosts